The IRS requires all pre-tax transactions to be verified with a receipt, except if:

 - The transaction includes only IIAS-eligible items (FSA, HSA)

-- For example, purchases at a hospital or doctor’s office would not require a receipt.
-Purchases at CVS may require a receipt because this merchant sells both eligible and ineligible items.
+- For example, purchases at a pharmacy may require a receipt because this merchant sells both eligible and ineligible items.
+If the merchant provides an IIAS information, it will auto-substantiate the healthcare eligible amount, so the transaction will not require further receipt for manual substantiation.

 - The amount matches a defined copay amount (FSA, LPFSA, HSA)